Troubleshooting Common WordPress Login Issues | HostGator Support

 Missing wp-login.php file

 If the wp-login.php file was accidentally moved or deleted, the WordPress dashboard will not be accessible and may return an error page.
-For this, you may need to reupload your wp-login.php file to your document root.
+You may need to reupload your wp-login.php file to your document root.
 We strongly recommend creating a backup of your website first before making any changes and contacting your web developer if you're uncomfortable working on your WordPress core files directly.